Information for Visiting Astronomers

 - OB Preparation

-Please make sure to discuss your observing strategy with your supporting operation specialist or daytime astronomer.
-For very specific questions or special details, you can request to discuss them with the night astronomer.
+Please, discuss your observing strategy with your supporting operation specialist or daytime astronomer.
+For very specific questions or details, you can request to discuss them with the night astronomer.
+You are asked to prepare the observations on your personal laptop.
+If you have any problems with your laptop or software, please contact your day-time support astronomer to arrange access to a computer.

 Some specific remarks: